valej2020/Ass2PartI_GithubRepo_G2/Part 1/Part1_Thermometer/README .md

 In order to selct the desired mode, the user should press the screen when the number of this mode is on the display.

+Additional Instructions:

+The atom must be held with the screen facing upwards for it to work The user should wait until the display of temperature is finished (after the units) to switch modes.

+## Color Scale